 As a reminder, here’s what we were working with before (I had a hard time actually finding a photo that showed the carpet…I used to carefully crop it out of every photo!):

-I’ve talked a lot in the past about this vinyl plank flooring and how much we love it so I won’t go into too many details again, but I will tell you that we, once again, can’t get enough of this stuff.
+I’ve talked a lot in the past about the vinyl plank flooring from Lowe’s that we like to use and how much we love it so I won’t go into too many details again (but I’ll link those posts below for you!
+I will tell you, however, that we once again can’t get enough of this stuff.
 It’s affordable (less than $1 per square foot), easy to install (I did the whole room alone), and incredibly durable (we have a toddler and two dogs – enough said).
-You can find the flooring we used here, and no they aren’t paying me to talk about it – I’m just that dang excited about this amazing flooring and how much of a difference it has made in our home.
+You can find the vinyl plank flooring from Lowe’s that we used right here, and no they aren’t paying me to talk about it – I’m just that dang excited about this amazing flooring and how much of a difference it has made in our home.

 Anyways.
 Let’s stare at my new floor a bit more, shall we?

 As you can see, we replaced the baseboards while we were at it, and I’m more than a little swoony over them.
-We still haven’t gotten around to reinstalling baseboards downstairs (I joke that we’re procrastinating, but in reality we’re waiting until we do the kitchen flooring so we can replace all of the baseboards at once), but I told Corey that if we were going to do the floor in our room we were going to also do the baseboards right away.
+(Need some tips on how to install baseboards?
+I’ve got you covered!)
+We still haven’t gotten around to reinstalling baseboards downstairs, but I told Corey that if we were going to do the floor in our room we were going to also do the baseboards right away.
 It took about two days of work (one day to install them and one to caulk + paint them), and while it’s totally exhausting and tedious, it makes a major difference in the end product.

 One of my favorite things about the whole project was that it meant we finally painted all of the doors upstairs.
 All of the trim and doors in our house are (were!) a creamy, off-white and it just looked dirty all of the time.
 It’s too subtle of a change to really be able to capture well in photos, but having all of the trim and doors painted white makes everything feel significantly brighter and cleaner!